 The Sales Associate Skill Set is a series of courses for individuals who want to enhance their knowledge of customer service, marketing, advertising and personal selling techniques in the areas of closing the sale, prospecting, cold calling and overcoming objections.
 All of the courses included may also be applied to a certificate or an associate of applied science degree in Business Administration.

 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business & Information Technology Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Retail/Wholesale Management Course Sequence Chart Requirement = 15 credits Prerequisites Term 1 Term 2 BA 133 💂 BA 255 💂 RDG 099 or 3 credits 3 credits Accuplacer Reading Score of 69 or equivalent BA 251 💂 BA 284 💂 (for BA 133) 3 credits 3 credits BA 222 💂 BA 252 💂 3 credits (for BA 251 and BA 284)
+CONTACT INFORMATION Information about these courses is available from the Business & Information Technology Office at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321. ★ See page 269 for courses in this category.

 BUSINESS GRAPHICS

-Business & Information Technology Division

-- Associate of Applied Science Degree in Business Graphics (concentrations in Business Graphics or Crossmedia Production)
+- Associate of Applied Science Degree in Business Graphics

 - Certificate in Business Graphics

 - Skill Set in Digital Publishing

 Program Description

 The Business Graphics program combines creative design, language skills and print production training.
 Students design documents for marketing, advertising, presentation, multimedia, web and print.

 The Digital Publishing Skill Set was designed as an entry point for job opportunities using creative design and print production.

-Note: The associate of applied science degree transfers at least 30 technical credits and applicable liberal arts credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable arts and sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.

 Career and Advancement Opportunities

-Job opportunities include employment in production print shops, marketing agencies, advertising agencies, and retail outlets.
+Job opportunities include employment in production print shops, marketing agencies, advertising agencies and retail outlets.
 Graduate may become designers, advertisement creators, marketing technicians, web technicians, web designers and advertising technicians.

+Business & Information Technology Division

+Special Requirements None.

-Special Requirements A keyboarding skill of 25 words per minute is required for entry into this program.
-Contact Information Program information is available from the Business & Information Technology Division Office at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-BUSINESS GRAPHICS DEGREE AND CERTIFICATE (ALSO DIGITAL PUBLISHING SKILL SET)
+CONTACT INFORMATION Program information is available from the Business & Information Technology Division Office at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.

+BUSINESS GRAPHICS Degree and Certificate (Also Digital Publishing Skill Set)